moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

-Trapezoidal Industrial Planner
+Pilz Industrial Motion Planner
 ==============================

-``trapezoidal_industrial_planner`` provides a trajectory generator to plan standard robot motions like PTP, LIN, CIRC with the interface of a MoveIt PlannerManager plugin.
+``pilz_industrial_motion_planner`` provides a trajectory generator to plan standard robot motions like PTP, LIN, CIRC with the interface of a MoveIt PlannerManager plugin.